As a general rule, take the following steps to protect yourself:

 Make sure you:

 - READ your award letter carefully.
-Some of the aid listed may not be guaranteed.
-For example, your family may be offered a Parent PLUS loan which is dependent on credit approval.
-You do your math and it all adds up.
-You head to school and mid-semester find out your parents have been denied for this loan.
-You now have a balance you cannot pay.
-This will prevent you from registering for classes the following semester.
-You will not be able to get a transcript to transfer schools.
-You will have debt and no ability to move forward with your education.
+Not all aid listed may be guaranteed.
+For example, your family may be offered the Direct (Parent) PLUS, which is dependent on credit approval.
+You do the math and it all adds up, but after heading to school find out your parent(s) have been denied for this loan.
+You would find yourself with a balance that you cannot pay; this could prevent you from registering for classes the following semester or getting a transcript to transfer schools.
+This balance owed becomes a debt called a back balance and it leaves students with very limited ability to move forward with their education.
+Federal Work-Study is also not guaranteed, as jobs must be secured before any funds are received by a student.

-- If you have to borrow, take Direct Subsidized (Stafford) Loan offered by the federal government.
-Direct Subsidized Stafford Loan offers lower interest rates which are covered while the student is enrolled at least part-time and it has a 6-month grace period after students graduate before repayment will begin.
+- If you have to borrow, take The Direct Subsidized (Stafford) Loan offered by the federal government.
+The Direct Subsidized Stafford Loan offers a 3.73% interest rate for the 2021-22 academic year which is covered while the student is enrolled at least part-time and it has a 6-month grace period after students graduate before repayment will begin.